mfroeling/QMRITools-website/pages/tool_qmri.md

 ---

 layout: page
-permalink: /tool/
+permalink: /tool/QMRITools/

-title: "Projects"
+title: "QMRITools packages"
-subheadline: "QMRITools and related projects"
-teaser: "It involves more than just a tool"
+subheadline: "List of toolboxe"
+teaser: a toolbox for each application and more"

 header: no

+tags:
+  - tools

 ---